-I can close my eyes and see the quaint villages in my mind, the colour roofs, and the hauntingly beautiful fall colours.
-I have a routine on the island, places I visit whenever I go there – all of which can be found in this guide.
+I can close my eyes and see the quaint villages in my mind, the colourful roofs, and the hauntingly beautiful fall colours.
+I have a routine on the island, and places I visit whenever I go there – all of which can be found in this guide.

 In many ways, Île d’Orléans is the lifeblood of the Québec City region.
 The produce from its farms supports several restaurants in the region and adorns the tables of many locals.
 In the summer, the strawberries are juicy and plump.